-Simply put, BagsAway is the Airbnb of luggage storage–it’s a booking platform that connects travelers with a local business that can store their bags for a few hours or days.
-This is especially important for travelers on arrival and departure days, before hotel check-in and after checkout.
+Simply put, BagsAway Luggage Storage is the Airbnb of luggage storage–it’s a booking platform that connects travellers with a local business that can store their bags for a few hours or days.
+This is especially important for travellers on arrival and departure days, before hotel check-in and after checkout.

 This was not the model we started with; when the company was founded we offered same-day luggage pick-up and delivery within the city.
 We had good demand for the service but it was challenging to scale, and our customers were seeking a more flexible solution.
 As we worked to find an efficient way to grow and accommodate our clients’ needs, we pivoted and adjusted the concept.
 Originally, the inspiration for the concept came from several directions including our own travel experiences hauling our bags around, and a friend’s experience as an Airbnb host who was repeatedly asked to store bags.
 This was the lightbulb moment that led to the development of an MVP in search of market validation.

 Did the skills and knowledge you gained during the Product Management course play a role in founding your company?

 Part of the course requirement included a final project assignment that had us develop and present a go-to-market plan for a new product.
 In the process of assessing the market opportunity I had pivoted the concept based on the research conducted and the feedback from my sample audience.
 The knowledge set gained during the course directly contributed to the thought process that led us to pivot our own business direction.